ScooloV/bbpedia/docs/core_rules/league_and_exhibition_play.md

 Playing a Blood Bowl league is great fun.
 Teams grow and develop, and rookie players blossom into mighty Star Players.
-Coaches are able to build upon their team's background and rivalries with others, all the while hoping to reach the play-offss, dreaming of winning lasting fame and fortune.
+Coaches are able to build upon their team's background and rivalries with others, all the while hoping to reach the play-offs, dreaming of winning lasting fame and fortune.

 In truth, although we call them leagues, what our teams are most likely doing is participating in the type of tournaments that happen around the Old World and beyond all the time.
-There haven't been many formal leagues since the NAF collapsed, and teams travel the known world taking part in numerous privately run tournaments, playing a series of linked games, hoping to qualify for the finals and to win the prizes on offerr.
+There haven't been many formal leagues since the NAF collapsed, and teams travel the known world taking part in numerous privately run tournaments, playing a series of linked games, hoping to qualify for the finals and to win the prizes on offer.
 The development seen is a team improving through the course of such a competition and becoming a more skilled and complete unit.
-Over several such league seasons a team will have played in several differrent competitions in very differrent locations, gained new players, lost old favourites, and changed and evolved over time.
+Over several such league seasons a team will have played in several different competitions in very different locations, gained new players, lost old favourites, and changed and evolved over time.

 ## Running a League